Moonofweisheng/wot-design-uni/docs/en-US/guide/join-group.md

 We provide WeChat Official Account, WeChat Groups, and QQ Groups.
 Welcome to join and exchange learning experiences.

+### Group Joining Credentials

+To improve communication efficiency after joining the group, we have added a qualification test before joining the group.
+There are two testing methods:
+1. Take the [WotUI Common Issues Knowledge Test](https://wj.qq.com/s2/22106509/3c37/) and score above 80 points to qualify for joining the group.
+Just between us, all the answers come from the [Common Problems](./common-problems) (Highly recommended).
+2. Donate 5 yuan or more to get [listed](../reward/donor) and qualify for joining the group.
+When donating, please note "join group" or include "join group" in your message (沙某 may not understand technology, but 沙某 respect it).

+After obtaining joining qualifications through either of these two methods, you can join the group through the following ways.
+When joining, please provide your qualification credentials: survey answer account ID or donation account.

-## WeChat Official Account
+### WeChat Official Account

 Welcome to follow the official account 【阿鱼聊前端】(Fish Talks Frontend).
 I'm 不如摸鱼去 (Rather Go Fish), and I will share knowledge and experience about frontend, uni-app, and wot-ui component library on this official account.

-You can join the WeChat group by adding 【摸鱼小助手】(Fish Assistant) on WeChat through the official account, note "Join Group".
+You can join the WeChat group by adding 【摸鱼小助手】(Fish Assistant) on WeChat through the official account, note the group joining credentials obtained from the [Group Joining Credentials](#group-joining-credentials) section.

 <div style="display: flex;gap:24px;">
   <img style="min-width: 250px;max-width:400px; height: auto;" :src="wechatPublicAccount" />